-My journey to LA started off just plain irritated.
-I decided to take the 73 minute long ass journey to Heathrow Airport, all in the name of saving £60 on a cab… Facing an 11 hour flight after this journey was just going to be LONG.
+My journey to LA started off with me being plain irritated.
+I decided to take the 73 minute long ass journey to Heathrow Airport, all in the name of saving £60 on a cab.
+Facing an 11 hour flight after this journey was just going to be LONG.

 It turns out if you get a new passport, you also need a new ESTA…

-Might as well rename it STR-ESTA… but not to worry, I managed to get it sorted. *exhales* So much for me being organised, anyway…
+Might as well rename it STR-ESTA; but not to worry, I managed to get it sorted.

 After this debacle, we headed on through security and meandered our way through Heathrow Terminal 3.
 Usually, its my airport ritual before a flight to grab some sort of food and an overpriced glass of champagne from the bar.
 But time wasn’t on my side, so I figured I’d eat on the plane and indulge in a few rum and cokes too.
 I’m a frequent flier these days but 11 hours is LONG – especially when the flight is bang in middle of the day.
 Do I sleep, stay awake or do a bit of both?

 It ended up being a bit of both but watching ‘How to Be Single’ improved my mood dramatically and this stunning view: